JuliusJacobitz/cloth_sim_2/README.md

 * change to verlet integration
 * add factory for cloth
-* add interaction with springs
+* add camera with offset movable

 ## Current State